microsoft/Application-Insights-Istio-Adapter/src/installation.md

 - Follow instructions here: https://istio.io/docs/setup/kubernetes/.

 ### Configure your namespace for Istio sidecar autoinjection
-- For the namespace that contains your application(s) which need to be monitored, add the *istio-injection* label `kubectl label namespace my-app-namespace istio-injection=enabled`
+- For the namespace that contains your application(s) which need(s) to be monitored, add the *istio-injection* label `kubectl label namespace my-app-namespace istio-injection=enabled`

 ### Deploy your application